hashicorp/terraform-provider-aws/website/docs/r/efs_replication_configuration.html.markdown

 ## Import

 EFS Replication Configurations can be imported using the file system ID of either the source or destination file system.
+When importing, the `availability_zone_name` and `kms_key_id` attributes must **not** be set in the configuration.
+The AWS API does not return these values when querying the replication configuration and their presence will therefore show as a diff in a subsequent plan.

 ```
 $ terraform import aws_efs_replication_configuration.example fs-id